a-matos00/Interval-Timer-app/README.md

 <span>This is a hybrid mobile application made by using HTML/CSS/JS programming languages and the Cordova mobile application development framework.</span>

 <h2>Platforms</h2>
-<span>This project contains the .apk file of the app which can be installed on Android devices.
+<span>This repository contains the .apk file of the app which can be installed on Android devices.
 The content of the /www directory can be started inside a browser as a web application.</span>

 <h2>Instalation</h2>
   <h3>Android instalation</h3>

-   <span>Run `app-debug.apk` on your Android device.To find the .apk file go to  `.../platforms/android/app/build/outputs/apk/debug`./www</span>
+   <span>Run `app-debug.apk` on your Android device.To find the .apk file go to  `.../platforms/android/app/build/outputs/apk/debug`.</span>

   <h3>Offline Desktop/Add to website</h3>